priyaravi23/FanTinder/README.md

 - [License](#License)
 - [Author](#Author)

 ## Description

-We are in a time where travel options are limited and a lot of people are spending time at home and watching movies together.
-Selecting a movie to watch together is always challenge.
-This is a application that makes that process simpler
+*We are in a time where travel options are limited and a lot of people are spending time at home and watching movies together.
+Selecting a movie to watch together is always a challenge.
+This app allows users to connect with others who share similar preferences.*
-For MVP we assume that application users will communicate with each other outside the application only Additional potential features we considered
-….Feature 1: The movies in personalized profile favorites will show the other users (small bubble) who also have the same movie saved.
-….Feature 2: On clicking on the bubble of a user who is interested in the same content as you, you will see more information (profile information) about them
-….Feature 3: As opposed to contact the user externally you can contact another use in app, via an in app chat ….Feature 4: Not all users are friends, and users profile favorite content will be compared to their pre-approved friends only

 ## App Screenshot
 ![](images/FANTINDER.png)